apmoore499/tspredgpt2/README.md

 - Average True Range (ATR) values of the price series, with varying window length.
 - Bollinger Bands.

 In some sense, we can think of these derived indicators as providing more signal regarding the price momentum which could be used to anticipate subsequent price behaviour.
+They constitute a knowledge-driven inductive bias.

+## Using Pretrained GPT-2

+One hopes transfer learning.

 ## Training
 The training is feasible on a single 4090.
+Howwever RAM is maxing out at 46GB, ~4 iterations per second with batch size of 16.
+There is little CPU utilisation:

+Indicating the presence of some bottleneck.
+Nonetheless, this seems okay for a proof of concept project.

 # Further avenues of exploration: